 Juxta-articular fractures are fractures that occur near a joint surface and they may be intra- or extra-articular.
 Salter III and IV fractures, as well as humeral and femoral supracondylar fractures, are examples of intra-articular fractures.
 The bulk of juxta-articular fractures occur in dogs with immature skeletons.
 This type of fracture can cause immediate changes in joint anatomy, impacting joint cohesion, causing discomfort, and disrupting joint motion.
 Because of the short length of one of the bone segments, the possible small size of the bone, the relative softness of bone, and the involvement of articular surfaces close to the fracture site or involved in the fracture, these fractures are difficult to treat.
-Signs that a dog is suffering from a juxta-articular fracture include limb lameness and swelling around the affected area.
 Treatment goals include restoring joint flexibility and congruity, minimizing degenerative articular modifications, and maintaining joint efficiency.

 Lyme disease is not directly a joint-related disease but causes pain.
 Lyme disease is the most common disease transmitted from ticks although it only shows symptoms in 5-10% of infected dogs.
 The most notable signs of Lyme disease are recurrent lameness from inflammation of the joints, general discomfortness, and a fever.
 Lameness from lyme disease usually only lasts about 3-4 days but often recurs in the same legs or other legs days or even weeks later.
 Only your veterinarian can diagnose lyme disease through blood tests, urinalysis, fecal examination, complete blood cell count, x-rays, and possibly fluid drawn from the joints.

 Osteoarthritis, also known as Degenerative Joint Disease (DJD), affects both dogs and humans alike and is the most common form of arthritis affecting nearly a quarter of a million dogs worldwide at any given time.
 It is a progressive, chronic joint condition marked by the weakening of joint cartilage, thickening of the joint capsule, and the forming of new bone around the joint (osteophytosis), both of which contribute to pain and limb dysfunction.
 The majority of OA in dogs is caused by developmental orthopedic diseases including cranial cruciate ligament disease, hip dysplasia, elbow dysplasia, OCD, and patella (knee cap) dislocation.
 In a small percentage of dogs, OA develops for no apparent reason and is linked to genetics and age.
 Bodyweight, obesity, exercise, and diet are all factors that contribute to osteoarthritis.
-Symptoms of osteoarthritis itis in dogs are fairly noticeable and include stiffness, limping, difficulty standing, not wanting to run or jump, weakness, muscle atrophy irritability, weight gain, vocalizing when touched, and incontinence.
 Unfortunately, the damage caused by OA is irreversible but treatment plans help reduce pain and improve quality of life.

 Osteochondritis Dissecans (OCD) is a painful abnormality that disrupts the healthy development of bone from cartilage.
 When OCD happens, a flap of cartilage develops within joints which then causes lameness and joint pain.
-The most commonly affected joint is the shoulder but also can commonly affect the knee, elbow and hips..
+The most commonly affected joints include the elbow, shoulder, and knee.
 Dogs with OCD in the shoulder also tend to be male.
 Factors such as diet, genetics, hormonal imbalance, trauma, growth rate, and joint architecture, can increase the likelihood of developing OCD.
 Due to its nature, OCD tends to affect larger breeds like Golden Retrievers, Mastiffs, Old English Sheepdogs, Labrador Retrievers, Chow Chows, German Shepherds, Newfoundlands, Bernese Mountain Dogs, Rottweilers, and Standard Poodles.
 With genetics playing a big role, many vets recommend affected dogs be withheld from breeding.
 Dogs will start showing signs around 4-7 months of age with many displaying lameness after heavy exercise or long periods of rest.
 Clinical signs of OCD include limping and lameness in affected legs, vocalization of pain when the affected joint is touched.
 The affected joint will also be swollen and warm to the touch.
 Depending on the severity and pain level, dogs may avoid putting any pressure on the affected leg.
 OCD can affect both legs so determining if one leg is experiencing greater impact can be difficult.
 Diagnosing this condition primarily includes X-rays, CT scans, or MRIs.

 Osteochondrosis is a disorder that affects the development of cartilage and bones in both medium and large-sized dogs that grow quickly.
 The premature joint cartilage fractures and splits from the underlying bone in this state in which cysts will develop under the cartilage if fluid occupies the room.
 Cartilage fragments may come loose from the end of a bone and float about in the joint cavity which causes inflammation in the infected joint and may progress to arthritis and cartilage breakdown, restricting joint motion.
 Signs that a dog may be suffering osteochondrosis include lameness, fluid buildup within the joint, and joint stiffness.
 To determine the extent of the damage, a veterinarian might take an x-ray but endoscope surgery can also be done to further identify the damage.
 Another option is a CT scan.